 Division 6 — Continuation of certain provisions

-31. Definitions
+31. Terms used

 In this Division —

+1987 Act means the Rural and Industries Bank of Western Australia Act 1987 4;

 appointed day has the meaning given by section 4 of the 1990 Act;

-former Bank means the Bank as defined in section 3 of the 1987 Act;
+former Bank means the Bank as defined in section 3 of the 1987 Act.

-the 1987 Act means the Rural and Industries Bank of Western Australia Act 1987 6.

-32. Intent of this Division
+32. Purpose of this Division

-This Division re-enacts certain provisions of Schedule 2 to the 1990 Act 8, relating to the transition from the former Bank to Bank of Western Australia Ltd, so that they will continue in force despite the repeal of that Schedule.
+This Division re-enacts certain provisions of Schedule 2 to the 1990 Act 7, relating to the transition from the former Bank to Bank of Western Australia Ltd, so that they will continue in force despite the repeal of that Schedule.

-33. Evidence
+33. Evidentiary provisions

 (1) Documentary or other evidence which would have been admissible for or against the interests of the former Bank if the 1990 Act had not been enacted is admissible for or against the interests of the Bank.